yaman54112/Gomoku-CPP-SFML/README.md

 # Gomoku-CPP-SFML
-A simple Gomoku game; just download the file and press the .exe file to play.
+A simple Gomoku (Five in a Row) game; simply download the file and press the .exe button to play.
+It features undo and reset functions, and includes sound effects.
+Just click the left mouse button to play!